Chaos and Synchronization in Financial Leverages Dynamics: Modeling Systemic Risk with Coupled Unimodal Maps: Coupled Unimodal Maps Model for the Leverage Evolution of Banks Trading a Common Asset

 If $\sigma_{e,t}$ is an estimate of portfolio variance made at time $t$, VaR constraints require that the leverage of bank $i$ should be such that $\alpha\sigma_{e,t}A_{i,t}\leq E_{i,t}$, where $\alpha$ depends on the distribution of the returns of the asset and on the strictness of the constraints (for instance, it is $1.64$ for Gaussian returns and for a VaR probability of $5\%$).
 Thus one may assume that

 Now consider how fixing a target leverage impacts the movement of the asset's price.
 Having set a value for the target leverage, the bank will trade the asset between time $t$ and $t+1$ in order to keep its leverage equal to this target value.
 This trading process takes places at a faster pace than the one in which the target leverage is updated (i.e. at every integer time).
 Let's thus introduce a quantity $\mathbb{n}\in\mathbb{N}$ so that trading operations occur $\mathbb{n}$ times every integer time step.
-Next, call $r_{t+\frac{k}{\mathbb{n}}}$, with $k=1,2,\dots,\mathbb{n}$ the returns on investments (i.e. the ratio between the gain/loss yielded by the investment and the initial cost of the investment).
+Next, call $r_{t+\frac{k}{\mathbb{n}}}$, with $k=1,2,\dots,\mathbb{n}$ the returns on investments (as already defined in the introduction).
 The dynamics of these returns can be thought of as made of two components:

 the first term in the RHS is an exogenous component (depending on external, non modeled events) given by a white noise term with variance $\sigma^2_\epsilon$, while the second term in the RHS is instead an endogenous component, which is the one depending on the trading actions of the bank.
-More in detail, the endogenous component $e_{t+h/\mathbb{n}}$ depends on the demand for the asset arising from portfolio rebalancing of the bank.
+More in detail, the endogenous component $e_{t+h/\mathbb{n}}$ depends on the demand for the asset arising from portfolio rebalancing of the bank, as will now be explained.
 Given a fractional time $s=t+\frac{h}{\mathbb{n}}, h=1,2,\dots,\mathbb{n}$, let's call the desired asset size for a generic bank $i$ $A^\star_{i,s}\doteq \lambda_{i,t}E_{i,s}$.
-Therefore at $s$ bank $i$ rebalances its portfolio by trading the quantity
+Therefore at $s$ bank $i$ rebalances its portfolio by trading (i.e. buying or selling, depending on the sign of $A^\star_{i,s}-A_{i,s}$) the quantity